Ly0n/SeleryAction/README.md

 A project template that is showing on how to integrated Bitcoin payouts into Github Action Workflows:

 * Software defined developers payout fully transparent to the bones for your Github project.
+* Fully customizeable payout weights.
+* Transparent payout history.
 * Dependencies scanning for most languages to include all developers.
 * Only the sender needs an Coinbase account in the first instance.
 * Investor creates a transparent payout in your Project CI logs and Artifacts.
-* Payout will be triggered on merge after pull request
+* Payout will be triggered on merge after pull request.

 ## Github Action Integration